Theory¶

 The source terms \(\varphi_1--\varphi_5\) are defined as

-where \(\vec{\tau}_s = (\tau_{s,x},\tau_{s,y})^\mathrm{T}\) and \(\vec{\tau}_f = (\tau_{f,x},\tau_{f,y})^\mathrm{T}\) are the shear tractions exerted by the solid phase and fluid phase, respectively, at the base of the flow, \(\alpha\) is the debris’ elastic compressibility, \(\psi\) is the granular dilatancy angle, and \(D\) is the granular dilation rate.
+where \(\vec{\tau}_s = (\tau_{s,x},\tau_{s,y})^\mathrm{T}\) and \(\vec{\tau}_f = (\tau_{f,x},\tau_{f,y})^\mathrm{T}\) are the shear tractions exerted by the solid phase and fluid phase, respectively, at the base of the flow, \(\alpha\) is the debris’ elastic compressibility, \(\psi\) is the granular dilatancy angle, and \(D\) is the depth-integrated granular dilation rate.
+The presence of \(D\) in the source terms compensates for the absence of derivatives of rho in the governing differential equations.

 For brevity, the variables \(\varrho\) in and \(\varrho\) are defined.